Skip to main content

 Am I Required to Report an Accident in Iowa to Authorities?

 All Iowa drivers must file a police report for any accident that results in injury, death, or property damage of $1,500 or more.
-These reports can be filed using and Iowa Accident Report Form to the Iowa Department of Transportation, completed within 72 hours of the incident to avoid having your driving privileges suspended.
+These reports can be filed using an Iowa Accident Report Form to the Iowa Department of Transportation and must be completed within 72 hours of the date of the incident to avoid having your driving privileges suspended.

 Iowa drivers also reserve the right to request a copy of the officer’s report.
-To request a copy of the accident report, send a written request using the following form – Request for Copy of Investigating Officer’s Report of an Accident, form #431007 to the Iowa Department of Transportation Systems & Administration Bureau.
+To request a copy of the accident report, you must submit your request in writing using the following form ‑ Request for Copy of Investigating Officer’s Report of an Accident, form #431007 to the Iowa Department of Transportation Systems & Administration Bureau.

 Find an office near you to help with your auto insurance